solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 ```

 Next, build the instruction to update the metadata with a custom field using the
-`UpdateField` instruction of the Token Metadata Interface.
+`UpdateField` instruction from the Token Metadata Interface.

 This instruction will either update the value of an existing field or add it to
 `additional_metadata` if it does not already exist.
 Note that you may need to